florcabral/algorithms-coursework/README.md

 # algorithms-coursework
-Sample Algorithms projects, such as Djkistra's shortest path, sorting, dynamic programming, autocomplete using tries, graphs, and AVL trees.
+Sample coding and problem solving Algorithms projects, such as Djkistra's shortest path, sorting, dynamic programming, autocomplete using tries, graphs, and AVL trees.